Are you new to the world of search engine optimization (SEO)? If so, you may be looking for a breakdown of what it is and how it works.

 In July 2018, Google announced an update to the algorithm that focused on mobile page speed.
 If your site does not load fast enough, it may be penalized.
 You can find free online tools to see how quickly your site loads.

-Today, more people search on mobile devices than they do traditional desktop computers.
+Today, more people search on mobile devices than they do on traditional desktop computers.
 Because of this, you need a mobile-friendly site.
 Again, if your site doesn’t meet these standards, it may be penalized and fall in the rankings.

 Authority, URL, and Domain Age